Team Updates

 Brosix is packed with features that let your team share updates quickly and effectively, without convening a meeting.
 Brosix’s broadcast messaging tool is tailor-made precisely for this task.

-With it, you can convey new information or status updates without interrupting any work processes.
+With it, you can communicate new information or daily updates without interrupting any work processes.
 A team leader can broadcast a public message to his team through the broadcast tool notifying everyone of new developments in the current marketing campaign.
 That way, everyone will be notified while the message won’t get accidentally looked over or lost in the group chat.

 On top of that, Brosix also supports practically all other channels of communication if you prefer sharing updates via audio or video.